Skip to main content

 ABOUT THE PROJECT

-A nurse will provide distance follow -up via a digital platform related to the app.
-We will test the digital follow-up in a clinical study (randomized, controlled, non-inferiority study), to investigate whether the follow-up is no worse than today's telephone follow-up with a nurse.
+The nurse will monitor the patients progress through a digital platform connected to the app.
+We are going to test the digital follow-up in a clinical trial (randomised, controlled, non-inferiority trial), to investigate whether the digital follow-up is non-inferior to telephone consultations with a nurse.

 WHO CAN JOIN?

-Participants in the study will be recruited among adult patients referred to the Diakonhjemmet Hospital, who are diagnosed with gout germination and will start with uric acid treatment.
+Participants will be recruited among adults referred to Diakonhjemmet Hospital, who are diagnosed with gout and starting urate lowering therapy.

-The study lasts for 2 years.
-All patients receive a first consultation with a nurse at Diakonhjemmet Hospital.
-Patients who agree to participate in the study are randomly distributed (by drawing) to one of two groups:
+The study lasts for two years.
+All patients will receive a first consultation with a nurse at Diakonhjemmet Hospital.
+Patients who consent to participate in the study, will be randomly assigned to one of the two intervention groups:

-All participants should take blood tests and respond to a digital questionnaire at start -up, and after 1 and 2 years.
-In addition, everyone will be asked to answer a few questions every 3 months.
-Blood tests are taken each month until the treatment target is reached and 3 months after the goal is reached.
-Everyone who participates in the study will be called in for a blood test and consultation with a nurse in the hospital after 1 year, then patients will be followed up by their GP with blood tests approx. Every 6 months.
-After 2 years, participants will again be called in for blood tests and consultation with a nurse.
+All participants will take blood tests and answer a digital questionnaire at inclusion, and after 1 and 2 years.
+Additionally, all participants will be asked to answer a short questionnaire every 3 months.
+Blood tests will be taken every month until the treatment target is reached, and 3 months after the treatment target is reached.
+All study participants will be asked to take blood tests and come to a consultation with a nurse after 1 year.
+After this they will receive follow-up by a general practitioner, with blood tests approximately every 6 months.
+After 2 years the participants will be asked to take blood tests and come to a final consultation with the nurse.

-After 1 and 2 years, we will evaluate if digital follow-up is not inferior a nurse-led follow-up with telephone consultations in reaching the treatment target.
-We will also do a health economic evaluation of the two follow -up strategies.
+After 1 and 2 years we will investigate if digital self-management is non-inferior to nurse-led telephone consultations in reaching the treatment target.
+We will also conduct a health economic evaluation.